 Remove the stress and energy and you’ll remove the behavioral problems too.

-Sometimes it’s more complicated.
+Sometimes it’s more complicated, of course.
 Often, it’s not.

 A tired dog may or may not be a good dog, but he’ll have an easier time being himself.

 That’s all I’m ever really looking for.
 Just letting my dogs be dogs.

 Do you have a similar approach to exercise and training?

 Let me know in the comments.